spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 Note: Unlike everything else, the `ID` field must be unique *across the game* (including vanilla recipes).

-Crafting recipes can be localized in the following keys: `"crafting-recipe.YourCraftingRecipe.name"` and `"crafting-recipe.YourCraftingRecipe.description"`.
+Crafting recipes can be localized in the following keys: `"crafting.YourCraftingRecipe.name"` and `"crafting.YourCraftingRecipe.description"`.

 If `RemoveAllTraceswhenDisabled` is set, then the player will not remember the recipe when it is re-enabled.